 Strong Conversation Skills

 When I engage in conversations, I actively hear all levels of the conversation: verbal & non-verbal.
-Listening carefully to other people can provide you countless blogging ideas to write about.
+Listening carefully to other people can provide you with countless blogging ideas to write about.
 In some cases, keeping notes after an interesting conversation could help you create outstanding content.
 Blogging has helped me to master the art of conversation and listening.
 Has taught me to ask meaningful questions and gain laser focus!

 Discipline and organization are two unexpected “side effects” of blogging.
 You learn to follow your own rules and schedule.
 Specifically, daily writing keeps you “fit in creativity” and that’s a huge asset in the business world of content creation and marketing.
 Even if I don’t have a deadline for a client’s project, I write for 4 hours every day.
 By putting yourself in a certain flow of work, you manage to stay productive all year long.

 Blogging additionally has helped me in selling my skills and services without selling them.
-Giving free and valuable information for your target market, makes the market come to you.
+Giving free and valuable information to your target market, makes the market come to you.
 It is true, that clients know what is best for them and who is the best fit for what they need.
 Never underestimate a client’s IQ and EQ.

 Blogging Breaks the Ice